cmudig/counterpoint/docs/_pages/01-quickstart.md

 <button onclick="animateCircles">Animate</button>
 ```

-The result should look like this:
+Once completed, you should have something that looks like the following:

 <div>
     <canvas id="example-canvas-3" style="width: 300px; height: 300px; border: 1px solid #999;"></canvas>